Porting Your Mortgage

-Yes, porting a mortgage means transferring the same mortgage deal you already have to a brand-new property, but remortgaging your property refers to taking out a brand-new mortgage deal.
+Yes, mortgage porting means transferring the same mortgage deal you already have to a brand-new property, whereas remortgaging your property refers to taking out a brand-new mortgage deal.

 When buying a new property, both methods are feasible.
 Porting your existing mortgage means you can avoid potential remortgaging costs and a lot of hassle, but remortgaging could mean that you can get your hands on a better deal.

 There are several steps you need to take when porting your mortgage, which we’ve highlighted below.

 When you ask your mortgage lender to port your mortgage to a new property or sole ownership, you essentially have to reapply for your mortgage deal.
 If your new mortgage is the same or less than your existing mortgage value, you should be able to port it to a new property quite easily.

 After applying to port a mortgage, your lender will carry out a valuation of the property you want to buy and port your mortgage to.
 Then, they will look at your current household income and circumstance to see if you meet their current affordability criteria.

 A lender’s current lending criteria may differ from the criteria it used to assess your original mortgage application, so there is a possibility that your lender may turn you down.

 If your circumstances have changed since you got your last mortgage, for example you now earn less or have become self-employed, then you might not qualify to port your mortgage.